E. Coli Outbreaks Fast Facts

 September 29, 2007 - Topps Meat expands its recall to 21.7 million pounds of ground beef products.
 The company announces a week later that it is going out of business.

 October 26, 2007 - An update is released - 40 cases of E. coli identified.
-At least 21 people are hospitalized and two developed hemolytic-uremic syndrome (HUS).
+At least 21 people are hospitalized and two developed hemolytic-uremic syndrome.

 Cheese (E. coli O157:H7)